Valladolid to Chichen Itza: A Complete Guide for A Successful Trip

 Chichen Itza, translating to “at the mouth of the well,” is an ancient Mayan ruin city located centrally on the Yucatan Peninsula.
 Rediscovered in 1842, this city contains five main squares connected by roads and two large open cenotes, believed to have been a water source for the 35,000-plus residents of the time.

-El Castillo, also referred to as the Temple or Pyramid of Kukulkan, is the iconic building within Chichen Itza that is world-renowned today.
+El Castillo, also called the Temple or Pyramid of Kukulkan, is the iconic building within Chichen Itza that is world-renowned today.
 This structure stands around 30 meters tall (98 feet) and functioned as a calendar for the Mayans, utilizing its’ 9 platforms, 52 panels, 18 terraces, and sunlight.

 However, the archaeological site has much more to uncover than just the famous El Castillo, including a Great Ball Court, Temple of Warriors, and my personal favorite, El Caracol.